 - RN license in good standing for the state

 - Three professional letters of reference; one from a recent employer

 - Personal application letter discussing goals and potential contributions as well as experiences and abilities to share with students

 Tuition and Costs of MSN Programs in Maine

 The University of Maine at Orono offers some of the lowest per credit hour tuition costs for graduate students in the country.
-At approximately $675 per credit hour, students can receive the training that will take them to the next professional level of expertise, for a very economical price.
-While mandatory fees are included in the cost of tuition, accommodations, food, texts and materials are extra for students.
+At under $10,000 for in-state tuition, students can receive the training that will take them to the next professional level of expertise, for a very economical price.
+Fees, accommodations, food, books, and materials are extra for students.